Mean fields and fluctuations in compressible magnetohydrodynamic flows: A numerical model of the multiphase ISM

 Both Type II and Type I supernova explosions (SNe) are included in the simulations.
 These differ only in their vertical distribution and frequency.
 The frequencies used correspond to those in the Solar neighbourhood.
 We introduce Type II SNe at a mean rate per surface area of $\nu_{\rm II} = 25 \kpc^{-2} \Myr^{-1}$.
 Type I SNe have a mean rate per surface area of $\nu_{\rm I} = 4 \kpc^{-2} \Myr^{-1}$.
-The SN sites are distributed randomly in the horizontal planes.
+The SN sites have uniform random distribution in the horizontal plane.
 Their vertical positions have Gaussian distributions with scale heights $h_{\rm II}=0.09\kpc$ and $h_{\rm I} = 0.325 \kpc$ for SN\,II and SN\,I, respectively.

 No spatial clustering of the SNe is included since the size of superbubbles produced by SNe clustering are comparable to the horizontal size of the computational domain.
 Simulations in a domain of significantly larger size are required to capture the effects of the SN clustering. \citet{deAvillez:2007} include SN clustering in their simulations and obtain the correlation scale of the random flows of $75\p$, comparable to those obtained from the correlation analysis of this model \citep[see][]{Hollins:2017}.
-Each SN is initialised as an injection of $0.5\times10^{51}\erg$ of thermal energy and a variable amount of kinetic energy that depends on the local gas density and has the mean value $0.4\times10^{51}\erg$.
+Each SN is initialised as an injection of $0.5\times10^{51}\erg$ of thermal energy and a variable amount of kinetic energy that depends on the local gas density fluctuations and the turbulent ambient velocities, and has the mean net value $0.4\times10^{51}\erg$.

-We include optically thin radiative cooling with a parametrised cooling function.
+We include optically thin radiative cooling with a parameterised cooling function.
 For $T<10^5\K$, we adopt a power-law fit to the `standard equilibrium' pressure--density curve of \citet[][]{Wolfire:1995}, as given in \citet[][]{Sanchez-Salcedo:2002}.
 For $T>10^5\K$, we use the cooling function of \citet[][]{Sarazin:1987}.
 Photoelectric heating is also included as in \citet[][]{Wolfire:1995}; it decreases with $|z|$ on a length scale comparable to the gas scale height near the Sun.
 The system exhibits distinct hot, warm and cold gas phases identifiable as peaks in the joint probability distribution of the gas density and temperature.